nfactorial/imagegen/readme.md

 is caused by the sampling of each pixel missing data in-between the samples.
 To combat these artifacts imagegen supports super-sampling options on each node.

-Currently only stratified sampling has been provided, whilst useful it is not the only anti-aliasing method nor is it the best for all situations.
+Currently only stochastic sampling has been provided, whilst useful it is not the only anti-aliasing method nor is it the best for all situations.
 The list of available sampling methods will be increased in the future.

-If we enable stratified sampling and re-generate the aliased image above, imagegen outputs the following
+If we enable stochastic sampling and re-generate the aliased image above, imagegen outputs the following
 result:

 ![SuperSampled Circle](/images/ss_circle.png)

 As we can see, the curved boundaries on this image look much smoother and more pleasing to the eye.
-Care should be taken when enabling stratified sampling, as the feature increases the number of samples evaluated for each pixel in the image and thus also increases the length of time taken to generate the output.
+Care should be taken when enabling stochastic sampling, as the feature increases the number of samples evaluated for each pixel in the image and thus also increases the length of time taken to generate the result.

 OUTPUT
 ======